-VI.
+VIII.
 Conclusion

 Dental care is very important for overall well being.
 One-third of adults have untreated dental caries; if left untreated, these can lead to infection and permanent tooth loss.
-175 million people receive at least one dental filling every year [27].
+175 million people receive at least one dental filling every year [26].
 Providing dentists with the proper tools and resources to perform these fillings with both quality and time efficiency is essential in helping the millions of people with untreated cavities.
 The current process to fill cavities varies depending on the classification and severity of the cavity.
-Matrix bands are a tool used by dentists to assist in providing the proper contour of the tooth during filling.
+Matrix bands are a tool used by dentists to assist in providing support, patient protection and the proper contour of the filling material during the restoration.
 They are often used along with tooth wedges which serve to tighten the seal and prevent gingival overhang.
 Class II cavities are those on the interproximal surface of premolars and molars.
-They are known to be difficult to restore due to the necessity of maintaining a proper and tight tooth contact [28].
+They are known to be difficult to restore due to the necessity of maintaining a proper and tight tooth contact [27].
 Current matrix bands, such as sectional and Tofflemire matrix bands have shortcomings when it comes to restoring Class II cavities because they cannot be used concurrently to fill two adjacent teeth.
-The dentist must perform one filling, then reposition the matrix band and wedge in order to perform the second filling.
-This is not only very tedious, but also very time consuming and minimizes the amount of time dentists have to care for other patients.
+The dentist must perform one filling, then prepare another matrix band and wedge in order to perform the second filling.
+This is not only very tedious, but also time consuming, minimizing the amount of time dentists have to care for other patients.

 The team was tasked with designing a device that would allow concurrent restoration of two adjacent interproximal cavities.
 When initially reviewing this problem, the team discussed the designs of the previous team.
 One of the designs, The Butterfly, stood out and seemed to offer an easy solution to the current issue at hand.
 The Butterfly allowed the proper tooth contact to be restored due to its two matrix bands consisting of half the thickness of a regular sectional band.
 However, the team anticipated some issues with this design upon further consideration.
 The placement and removal would be difficult without an additional tool to aid the dentists.
 The team was also unsure whether the contact of the band would be tight along the surface of the tooth without an additional force to keep it in place.
 Based on these considerations, the team came up with two additional designs to evaluate in the design matrix.
 The Handcuff Design took a fully different approach by being a circumferential matrix band that relies on its own openings to anchor and tighten the band around the tooth.
 The Butterfly + U Pinchers Design includes pinchers that improve some of the shortcomings of the Butterfly Design, but comes with its own shortcomings (such as potentially obstructing the view of the dentist).
-These three designs were evaluated in a design matrix, and ultimately, The Butterfly + U Pinchers Design was the winner.
+These three designs were evaluated in a design matrix, and ultimately, The Butterfly + U Pinchers Design was the preliminary winner.
 This is due to the inward force the pinchers exert on the matrix band, ensuring a tight and proper tooth contact, while allowing for easy removal and placement with the pinchers.
-The team will, thus, be moving forward with The Butterfly + U Pinchers design.